mstksg/inCode/copy/entries/trie.md

 ### Ana Montana

-Anamorphisms are functions that "generate" or "unfold" a value of a recursive type, layer-by-layer.
+*Anamorphisms*, the dual of catamorphisms, are functions that "generate" or "unfold" a value of a recursive type, layer-by-layer.
 If we want to write a function of type `A -> Trie k v`, we can reach first for an anamorphism.

-Anamorphisms work by unfolding "layer-by-layer", from the top down.
-We can write one by defining "how to generate the next layer".
+Anamorphisms work by unfolding "layer-by-layer", from the outside-in (or top-down).
+We write one by defining "how to generate the next layer".
 This description comes in the form of a "coalgebra" (pronounced like "co-algebra", and not like coal energy "coal-gebra"), in terms of the base functor:

 ```haskell
 myCoalg :: A -> TrieF k v A